 Use of trademarks in #Social Networks

-ABG Intellectual Property advises companies on the use of their own and third-party trademarks in social networks (Twitter, Instagram, Facebook, etc.).
+The use of own and third-party trademarks in social networks (Twitter, Instagram, Facebook, etc.) is growing exponentially, posing new challenges to the owners of IP rights.

 (i) an analysis of the marketing strategy followed by the client regarding the use of its own trademarks in social networks.
 This also includes the assessment of the possibility of reviewing the strategy, registering new brands or expanding the protection of the existing ones.